maxRN/lix-quick-install-action/README.md

 sets up [lix](https://lix.systems/) in single-user mode on github actions, really fast.

 - how fast? ~5 seconds tops, in our testing
-- deterministic setups - get the same lix install, every time
+- deterministic installs - get the same lix install, every time
 - supports all linux and macos runners
 - lets you configure the lix install exactly how you need it